se-tim/SCORE-Implementations-in-Go/README.md

    *Low-Latency Bootstrapping for CKKS using Roots of Unity*, 2025.
    https://eprint.iacr.org/2025/651.

-3. Author(s) anonymous for review.
+3. Tim Seuré.
    *SCORE: A SlotToCoeff Optimization for Real-Vector Encryption in CKKS*, 2025.
+   Link to be added.